avigan/SPHERE/README.rst

 Credits
 -------

+If you use parts of this pipeline, please cite the proper references:

+* SPHERE/IFS pipeline: `Vigan et al., 2015, MNRAS, 454, 129 <https://ui.adsabs.harvard.edu/#abs/2015MNRAS.454..129V/abstract>`_
+* SPHERE/IRDIS/LSS pipeline: `Vigan, 2016, ASCL:1603.001 <https://ui.adsabs.harvard.edu/#abs/2016ascl.soft03001V/abstract>`_

 The development of the SPHERE instrument has demanded a tremendous effort from many scientists, who have devoted several years of their life to design, build, test and commission the instrument.
-To recognize this work, we kindly ask you to cite the relevant papers in your scientific work.
+To recognize this work, we kindly ask you to cite the relevant instrumental papers in your scientific work.
 The reference papers for the instrument and its observing mode are:

 SPHERE:
  * general description: `Beuzit et al., 2008, SPIE, <https://ui.adsabs.harvard.edu/#abs/2008SPIE.7014E..18B/abstract>`_